Creating a game art portfolio that will get you hired

 Portfolio tips: seek feedback

 Once your portfolio is complete and ready to send to employers, it’s still worth getting an opinion on it.
-Try and connect with artists on LinkedIn, Twitter, and Discord and see if they can give you any pointers on your portfolio.
-Our own Discord server is worth joining, as we have a looking-for-advice channel that is perfect for this sort of thing.
+Try and connect with artists on LinkedIn, X (formerly Twitter), and Discord and see if they can give you any pointers on your portfolio.

 You should also remember to: